Scaffolding Dexterous Manipulation with Vision-Language Models: Dexterous Manipulation via VLM Feedback

 We implement the high-level policy $\pi^h$ using a VLM, which must be able to effectively translate the task description $L$ and initial image $I_1$ into a coarse motion plan $\tau$ for $\pi^l$ to complete.
 This necessitates a high-degree of semantic and spatial reasoning capabilities: the paths of different keypoints $\hat{x}^{(i)}_{1:T}$ must obey the desired relationships between objects (e.g. put the apple on the cutting board) and physical constraints (e.g. the head of the hammer must remain attached to the handle).
 At the same time, the predicted wrist trajectory $\wtilde_{1:T}$ must remain close to the objects of interest to facilitate manipulation.
 We generate coarse keypoint plans $\tau$ using VLMs in three phases: (1) semantic keypoint detection, (2) coarse trajectory generation, and (3) interpolation.
 The left of \cref{fig:method} provides a visual overview.
 Optionally, generated plans $\tau$ can be improved using few-shot prompting.

-\textbf{Keypoint Detection.} First, the VLM identifies $k$ 2D keypoints $\mathbf{u}^{(1)}, \dots, \mathbf{u}^{(k)}$ in the image $I$ that are relevant to completing the task described via text $L$.
+\textbf{Keypoint Detection.} First, we elicit task-relevant keypoint names from the VLM using a standardized preamble.
+For example, for the ``hammering'' task, these keypoints (\cref{fig:overview}) could include both the handle and head of a hammer, or the position of an object and its desired location for semantic pick-place (\cref{fig:method}).
+The VLM then identifies $k$ 2D keypoints $\mathbf{u}^{(1)}, \dots, \mathbf{u}^{(k)}$ in the image $I$ that are relevant to completing the task described via text $L$.
 The VLM is prompted with useful keypoints for the task.
-For example, the keypoints include both the handle and head of a hammer for the ``hammering'' task (\cref{fig:overview}) or the position of an object and its desired location (\cref{fig:method}) for semantic pick-place.
 The full prompts used are included in \cref{app:prompts}.
 Since the VLM operates in the 2D image plane, we lift 2D keypoints $\mathbf{u}$ to 3D world coordinates $\x$ using depth information.

 \textbf{Trajectory Generation.} Second, provided the text description $l$, the VLM generates waypoint sequences of length $n < T$ for each of the initial 3D keypoints $\x^{(1)}, \dots, \x^{(k)}$ and the wrist position $\w_1$.
 In total, this results in $(k + 1) \times n$ 3D waypoints which will serve as the basis of the plan $\tau$.
 We include the full prompts used in \cref{app:prompts}.
 While the first keypoint detection stage depends on the VLM's image understanding, this phase depends more on spatial understanding and reasoning -- the VLM must translate semantic descriptions into motions, e.g., what ``hammering'' implies or how a door opens, while respecting the physical constraints between keypoints and proximity between the hand and manipulated objects.
 Note that we do not have the VLM produce keypoint trajectories of the full horizon $T$, as doing so might be more difficult and inaccurate.
 Instead, we posit the quality of each waypoint matters more than the number, as low-level RL can compensate for small mistakes in position but not large errors in reasoning.